All Episodes

 I just wanted to.

-Well, I can tell you people are asking questions.
+Well, I can tell you, people are asking questions.

-Uh, you know, if you get a positive co posit uh positive COVID test, you know, immediately ask your doctor about what therapeutics are available, what are monoclonal antibodies, should I get the infusion?
+You know, if you get a positive COVID test, you know, immediately ask your doctor about what therapeutics are available.

-Um you know, you gotta educate yourself.
+You know, you got to educate yourself.

 I have seen really bad things as a result of this virus.